What is zeolite?

 Frequently asked questions about zeolite

-1. The trend toward natural products is becoming increasingly stronger.
+1. The trend towards natural products is growing stronger.
 We also want to take more precautions.
-Especially feedstuffs that are stored for long periods or shipped from long distances are contaminated with contaminants, mold, mycotoxins, and other harmful substances.
-Pet owners are becoming more cautious.
+Animal feed, especially when stored for long periods or transported from afar, is often contaminated with pollutants, mold, mycotoxins, and other contaminants.
+Pet owners are becoming more vigilant.

-2. Meat producers are becoming increasingly transparent, and if they want to operate more naturally, transparency is a must.
+2. Meat producers are becoming increasingly transparent, and if they want to work more naturally, transparency is essential.
 Feed optimization is a very cost-effective way to support animal welfare.
-And, of course, raising awareness about climate change.
+And, of course, raising awareness about climate change is crucial.
 Zeolite binds methane.
-This harmonizes and supports digestion and microbiology, for example, in cattle, while simultaneously making a significant impact on the climate.
+This harmonizes and supports digestion and microbiology, for example in cattle, while simultaneously making a significant impact on the climate.

-3. Zeolite can help detoxify soils.
-And revitalize them.
+3. Zeolite can contribute to soil detoxification and revitalization.
 It activates the ion exchange capacity in the soil.
-For the roots to easily find nutrients, this communication needs to be stimulated.
-Zeolite can do that.
-It deserves a separate article.
+This communication needs to be boosted so that nutrients can be easily accessed by the roots.
+Zeolite can do this.
+That deserves its own article.

-4. The call for nutrient-rich foods is becoming increasingly louder.
-Zeolite can provide plants with many trace elements and thus make a valuable contribution.
+4. The demand for nutrient-rich foods is growing ever louder.
+Zeolite can supply plants with many trace elements and thus make a valuable contribution.

 Zeolite explained in my father's words:

-"Material is thrown into the air from the fire of the volcano, lands in the water, and thus becomes molten stone.
-When it is then tribomechanically pulverized, it recalls its primal forces and makes the energy of fire, air, water, and earth available.
-With these forces of primal nature, it harmonizes and brings life to the soil."
+"Material is hurled into the air by the volcano's fire, lands in the water, and is thereby transformed into molten rock.
+When it is then tribomechanically pulverized, it remembers its primal forces and makes available the energy of fire, air, water, and earth.
+It harmonizes with these forces of primal nature and brings the soil to life."